 Richard B. Oliver

-Richard B. Oliver is a government contracts lawyer located in the Los Angeles office with thirty-five years of experience representing clients dealing with a wide range of government contract issues concerning the Department of Defense and the civilian agencies.
-In the course of his practice, he has frequently represented clients at the Government Accountability Office ('GAO"), the United States Court of Federal Claims ("COFC"), the Small Business Administration's ("SBA") Office of Hearings and Appeals, in state and federal courts, and before administrative boards of contract appeals, including the Armed Services Board of Contract Appeals ("ASBCA").
+Richard B. Oliver is a government contracts lawyer located in the firm's Los Angeles office with more than thirty-five years of experience representing clients dealing with a wide range of government contract issues concerning the Department of Defense and the civilian agencies.
+In the course of his practice, he has frequently represented clients at the Government Accountability Office ('GAO"), the United States Court of Federal Claims ("COFC"), the Small Business Administration's ("SBA") Office of Hearings and Appeals ("OHA"), in state and federal courts, and before administrative boards of contract appeals, including the Armed Services Board of Contract Appeals ("ASBCA").
 Mr. Oliver has also represented clients in major criminal and civil investigations.